-Howard Payne offers two types of student employment for students desiring to work while attending school--Institutional Employment and College Work-study.
+Howard Payne offers two types of student employment for students desiring to work while attending school--Institutional Employment and Federal College Work-study.
 Employment is offered on a part-time basis, usually no more than 12-15 hours per week, and students can earn a portion of their educational costs by working.
+Earnings from the work study program area paid directly to the student via direct deposit.
 One of the objectives of the employment program is to provide job opportunities to help students develop useful skills and responsibility and, at the same time, perform worthwhile services.

-Students submit a timesheet showing hours worked and are paid minimum wage.
+Students submit a timesheet showing hours worked and are paid the current minimum wage.
 Students are paid using direct deposit for hours worked.
-Institutional employment is not a need-based form of employment.
-Earning from this program must be included when completing the FAFSA.
+Institutional employment is a non-need-based form of employment.
+Earning from the institutional work study must be included when completing the FAFSA.
 The Federal Work-Study Program is a need-based program funded in part by the Department of Education.